CodeYourFuture/CYF-PD/content/blocks/prep-launch-week-2/readme.md

 ---
-title: Prep - Launch Week 2
+title: Prep your Demo presentatin
 description: "The demo is an Agile ceremony.
 It celebrates your team's achievement during the past sprint, in our case, the past week. "
 modules: The Launch